© 2025 Connecticut Public

 Connecticut Public Broadcasting, Inc. is a dual licensee of NPR and PBS.

-Connecticut Public is licensed to operate four digital television channels, two cable television networks, and five radio stations.
+Connecticut Public is licensed to operate four digital television channels, four FM radio signals, and radio translators.
+Connecticut Public has two cable television networks, CPTV and CPTV Kids.
 Connecticut Public Television (CPTV) and Connecticut Public Radio (WNPR) serve the state of Connecticut, as well as areas of Massachusetts, Rhode Island, and New York.

 * Note on preceding maps: Service does not stop at this contour line.
 In many cases, FM stations can be received at locations well beyond the location of the mapped contour, with interference-free reception becoming less likely at greater distances.